 He saw it and stiffened up.
-His eyes squinted as he examined the feather.
+His eyes squinted as he examined it.
 He looked up and saw nothing.
-Then he moved on and found Firebrand several rows away.
+Then he was off.
+He found Firebrand several rows away.

 Her pulse quickened at the sight of the feather.
-She would keep checking the sky as she weeded.
+She continued weeding, but kept one eye on the sky.

 Webster then left the field.
 He found Vander and Willow among the greenhouses.

 "They're here?"
 Vander looked up at clouds.
 "You two should get to the fields.
 I'll lock up here so they can't get at the seeds."
 After locking the greenhouses he retrieved a wooden club from Molly's room.
 Cleary meant for an adult, it felt heavy and unwieldy in his ten-year-old hands.

 The pokémon had formed a triangle.
 Willow watched from the patio while Webster and Firebrand patrolled the edges.

 Vander quickly moved to the middle of the field.
 His eyes were glued to the sky as he paced back and forth.
 He would cock his head at the slightest sound.
 Hands held the club in a vice-like grip.
 Arms were ready to swing.